grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 Percy was always on the lookout for little signs that a crew member might last beyond a single run.
 Green crew came and went on submarines like late-spring snows.
 A captain could hire a few in one port and they would all evaporate at the next, replaced by equally unskilled new crew.
 It was a tough job, and only those with a certain hardness of character managed to continue in the lifestyle.
 The others gave up, and, presumably, made their way back to the surface world to see what kind of life they could eke out in one territorial authority or another.

-Captain Percy tapped Hemi and nodded in the direction of Cassandra huffing her way down to the docking bay.
+Percy tapped Hemi and nodded in the direction of Cassandra huffing her way down to the docking bay.
 "That's our new sonar watch."

 Hemi looked up from his clipboard and sized Cassandra up for a moment.
 "I hope she can steer or hear, because I do not know what else we could do with her."